-Small cars can do a lot of kilometres so if you’re buying second-hand, make sure you get a mechanic to give you an assessment of any work that may need to be done now or in the near future.
+Small cars, especially when utilized for small business car finance, can do a lot of kilometres.
+So if you’re buying second-hand, make sure you get a mechanic to give you an assessment of any work that may need to be done now or shortly.
 While you have some warranty coverage under consumer law with both dealer and private sales, not all mechanical work would be included.

 Cheap Car Loans

 While you’re likely to find some great purchase deals on new cars, you can also find a great deal on a car loan.
-Jade Car Loans specialises in cheap car loans at the best interest rates and we’re ready to make you a great offer.
+Jade Car Loans specialises in cheap commercial car loans and we’re ready to make you a great offer.

-Your Jade consultant will discuss your requirements and source you a quote and on acceptance, handle the paperwork to save you time and get you behind the wheel as quickly as possible.
+Your Jade consultant will discuss your requirements, assist you with our business car loan calculator, and source you a quote.
+On acceptance, we'll handle the paperwork to save you time and get you behind the wheel as quickly as possible.